Inside Demi Lovato's Support System in the Wake of Her Overdose

 "Even though I was 2 or 3 years old, being around somebody who… had an active eating disorder… it's hard not to grow up like that," Demi reflected in the movie.

-She went to rehab in 2010 after a public outburst while on tour with the Jonas Brothers, not long after her relationship with Joe Jonas ended.
+She went to rehab in November 2010 after a public outburst while on tour with the Jonas Brothers, about six months after her relationship with Joe Jonas ended.

 Disney